 Public expenditure on education increased as a proportion of GDP throughout the 1950s, 1960s and early 1970s.
 It peaked at 5.8% in 1975-76 before declining for the rest of the decade and much of the 1980s.
 It briefly increased in the early 1990s before falling back to a recent low of 3.9% in the late 1990s.
 From the late 1990s it increased in each of the next 12 years to 5.5% in 2010-11.
 A break in the series in 2011-12 limits the comparisons with later years, however, it is clear than education spending has fallen as a % of GDP in each year from 2011-12 to 2017‑18.
 This was the longest continuous period of decline in this measure for the period covered here.
 There was a small increase in 2018-19, the first since 2009-10

 Almost 80% of education spending went on schools -primary and secondary education.
 The relatively low share going on tertiary (higher) education reflects the fact that the data exclude the subsidy element of student loans which forms the majority of higher education spending in England.

 Public spending per head on education in 2017-18 was highest in Scotland at around £1,550, followed by £1,490 in London and £1,440 in Northern Ireland.
 It was lowest in the South East and South West of England at around £1,200.

 Spending still fell in real terms and as a percentage of GDP after 2010, but by a smaller amount than official figures (currently) show.
 Real spending levels have stabilised or increased slightly in the past few years.

-OECD analysis puts UK public spending on education at 4.9% of GDP in 2015.
-This was 7th highest out of the 26 OECD members with data on this measure and higher than the OECD average of 4.3%.
-If private expenditure on education is included then the UK’s total spending on education in 2015 was 6.2% of GDP, Only Norway (6.4%) and New Zealand (6.3%) had higher figures.
+OECD analysis puts UK public spending on education at 4.2% of GDP in 2016.
+This was 12th highest out of the 34 OECD members with data on this measure and higher than the OECD average of 4.0%.
+If private expenditure on education is included then the UK’s total spending on education in 2016 was 6.2% of GDP, Only Norway (6.5%), New Zealand (6.4%) and Chile (6.3%) had higher figures.